dustin-archive/lifesaver-sass/README.md

 + You can pass a "position" argument and enter in values for top, right, bottom, and left as you would expect.

 ##Safe Units
-There are 16 functions.
+There are 17 functions.
 They're named very self explanitory.
 If you want more info on what they do look in `_safe-units.scss`.

 	// Convert
 	ceil-convert( $value );
 	floor-convert( $value );
 	round-convert( $value );
+	convert( $value );

 	// Units
 	un( $value );